 Common Questions about the Revocable Transfer On Death (RTOD) Deed: Revocable Transfer on Death (RTOD) Deed Commonly Asked Questions

-If you cannot provide me with legal or tax advice, who should I call?
+If you cannot provide me with advice or direction, who should I call?

 You can contact a number of persons such as a Real Estate or Estate Planning Attorney; an Escrow Company; a Title Insurance Company; your Real Estate Agent/Broker; your Lender; your Tax Preparer/ Accountant or a Financial Planner.
-You can also contact the Tax Assessor or Recorder for tax or recording information (see links below).
+You can also contact the Tax Assessor or Recorder for tax or recording information (see Consumer Links).